-- Do a visual inspection before operating the machine to check for any risk of fire. - · Do not operate the machine if there is a risk of fire. - Be sure to identify the primary exit and alternative exit of the machine, and fully understand how to use the exits in the event of a fire. - Do not perform any welding or drilling work on the engine cover. - Keep the engine compartment free from the buildup of flammable materials such as dead leaves, small branches, paper, and other types of trash. - Keep the covers of the major parts of the machine closed.
+- Do a visual inspection before operating the machine to check for any risk of fire. - · Do not operate the machine if there is a risk of fire. - Be sure to identify the primary exit and alternative exit of the machine, and fully understand how to use the exits in the event of a fire. - · Do not perform any welding or drilling work on the engine cover. - Keep the engine compartment free from the buildup of flammable materials such as dead leaves, small branches, paper, and other types of trash. - Keep the covers of the major parts of the machine closed.
 Make sure that the covers operate normally in order to be able to use firefighting equipment in the event of a fire. - · Be careful when handling fuel.
-Fuel is a highly flammable. - · Always stop the engine when refueling the machine. - Remove any build-up of flammable materials from the machine. - · Do not operate the machine near a flame. - All fuels and most lubricant and coolant mixtures are flammable materials, so special care should be exercised when handling such materials to prevent fire and explosion. - · Keep all fuels and lubricant in adequate containers. - Never smoke in the area where refueling is taking place or in the space for handling battery electrolytes and other flammable materials. - Oil leaked to a hot surface or electronic component may cause a fire. - Do not operate the machine if there is an oil leak.
-Repair the source of the oil leak, and wipe clean any leaked oil before operating the machine. - · Keep the electric connectors clean at all times, and check the connections for signs of loosening at regular intervals. - Do not weld, cut or use a cutting torch through any tubes or lines in which flammable flows.
-Check all tubes and lines for signs of abrasion or deterioration and replace if damaged. - Dust or particles generated when repairing the nonmetallic hood or fender are flammable or explosive. - Repair such parts in a well ventilated area well away from flames or sparks, and be sure to wear suitable PPE (Personal Protective Equipment).
+Fuel is a highly flammable. - · Always stop the engine when refueling the machine. - · Refuel outdoors. - · Remove any build-up of flammable materials from the machine. - · Do not operate the machine near a flame. - All fuels and most lubricant and coolant mixtures are flammable materials, so special care should be exercised when handling such materials to prevent fire and explosion. - · Keep all fuels and lubricant in adequate containers. - Never smoke in the area where refueling is taking place or in the space for handling battery electrolytes and other flammable materials. - · Oil leaked to a hot surface or electronic component may cause a fire. - Do not operate the machine if there is an oil leak.
+Repair the source of the oil leak, and wipe clean any leaked oil before operating the machine. - Always clean all electrical lines, connectors, and clamps, and check whether they are securely connected on a regular basis. - · If any electrical wire or connector is loose or damaged, repair it immediately. - Do not weld, cut or use a cutting torch through any tubes or lines in which flammable flows.
+Check all tubes and lines for signs of abrasion or deterioration and replace if damaged. - Dust or particles generated when repairing the nonmetallic hood or fender are flammable or explosive.
+Repair such parts in a well ventilated area well away from flames or sparks, and be sure to wear suitable PPE (Personal Protective Equipment).